FionaVoss/fionavoss.github.io/_posts/2018-07-21-pear-conf-and-unconferences.md

 * Pairing & CS education
 * Pairing across disciplines

-# Thoughts on PearConf
+# Thoughts on Pear Conf

-Everything specific about PearConf was fabulous.
+Everything specific about Pear Conf was fabulous.
 Marlena did an awesome job organizing it.
 The keynote talks were excellent, the food was great, and the paint night was a lot of fun.
 Most importantly, she did a great job facilitating the unconference sessions and attracting a bunch of smart, kind, diverse attendees.

 Doing the mini-retro in the middle of the day rather than the end of it was a great idea, since it meant we were able to incorporate some of the suggestions during the second half of the day.